 Wondering how to repair a washing machine that's not working as well as it once did?
-Laundry comes out badly washed, smelling musty, a different size or colour?
-It might not surprise you to know that many of the laundry problems we face daily aren't actually the fault of the washing machine, but how we're using it.
+Laundry comes out badly washed, smelling musty or a different size or colour?
+Well maybe that isn't actually the fault of the machine, many of the laundry problems we face daily aren't actually down to the appliance, but how we're using it.

 Did you know, for example, that there's an actual technique to checking you've loaded the right amount of clothing into your washing machine?
 Or that using too much detergent can make your washing smell worse, not better?
 Nope, us neither.
 So, we've delved into the reasons why your washing machine does a bad job, and come up with the advice below.
 Bye bye musty stains, hello gleaming whites.

 Use our guide on how to do laundry to find out how to wash all your items, from clothes to home furnishings, correctly.
 And, if you need a new appliance, look no further than our guide to the best washing machines.

 You're washing machine is doing a bad job because...